-I must admit, this list was created while re-designing “free-patterns” (hint: this website).
+I must admit, this list was created while re-designing “free-patterns” (aka: this awesome website).
 I want to add some interesting entry animations using the SVG’s across this site, and also – it’s fun! so, I have collected some of the leading tools nowadays to work with and animate SVG files.
 Hope this helps you too ❤️

 GreenSock – The standard for modern web animation